google/oss-fuzz/docs/new_project_guide.md

 sequences of bytes. [libFuzzer documentation](http://libfuzzer.info#dictionaries)

 Put your dict file in `$OUT`.
 If the dict filename is the same as your target binary name (i.e. `%fuzz_target%.dict`), it will be automatically used.
-If the name different (e.g. because it is shared by several targets), specify this in .options file:
+If the name is different (e.g. because it is shared by several targets), specify this in .options file:

 ```